 Her debut album, "So Much More", which was also recorded in Nashville, was released on August 12th, 2011.
 Ashley’s album is graced with the presence of Reba McEntire’s steel guitarist, Bruce Bouton; and two of the fourteen tracks on the LP were co-written by keyboardist, Eddie Kilgallon (Bandleader of Montgomery Gentry), and Wil Nance (Co-writer of Brad Paisley's #1 single, "She's Everything").

 But music isn't Ashley's only talent.
 In September of 2014, she was cast in the highly anticipated and widely respected Nike "Together" commercial, featuring NBA phenom, LeBron James.
 Shortly after, in October of the same year, she was cast in her first major motion picture, "Concussion," produced by Sony and starring Hollywood legend, Will Smith.
 In November of 2014, she landed a spot in "Cleveland Abduction," a Lifetime movie starring "Orange Is The New Black" lead, Taryn Manning, based on the true story of the three women who were abducted, tortured, and held captive for over a decade in Cleveland, Ohio.
 In March of 2015, Ashley landed a small role in another major motion picture, "Love The Coopers," starring Olivia Wilde ("House, M.D.") and Jake Lacy ("The Office").
 In December of 2015, Ashley filmed a few scenes for "Hit Me," the 13th episode of Season 3 of NBC's "Chicago P.D." in Chicago, Illinois.
-She also worked on "Fences," starring and directed by Hollywood royalty, Denzel Washington, in June of 2016.
+She also worked on "Fences," starring and directed by Hollywood royalty, Denzel Washington, in June of 2016, as well as "White Boy Rick," starring Matthew McConaughey, in April of 2017.